-The Greek word for forgive is related to a debt.
+So then, what is the purpose for forgiveness?
+Is it necessary?
+Are their consequences for not forgiving?
+The Greek word for forgive is related to debt.
 It is seen in the often-recited Lord’s prayer, “forgive us our debts as we forgive our debtors.”
-It is also related to forgiving sin.
-The concept of personal harm becoming a debt that must be paid may explain why people hold onto unforgiveness.
+Debt is also translated as sins or trespasses.
+All these are related to the need for forgiveness.
+The concept of personal harm becoming a debt that is owed and must be paid may explain why people hold onto unforgiveness.